 PR Newswire Basics

-PRWeb is a press release marketing agency owned by Cision.
+PRNewswire is a press release marketing agency owned by Cision.
 Cision is… alright, so you probably read the intro paragraph in the first section up above.
 That’s right; Cision owns both PRWeb and PRNewswire.
-I believe PRWeb was their own creation, and PRNewswire is a company they acquired back in 2016.
+PRWeb was acquired by Vocus in 2006 (Vocus merged with Cision), and PRNewswire is a company that they acquired back in 2016.

 You can probably assume that PRWeb’s services are part of the overall banner of PRNewswire’s offerings, but managed separately for branding reasons.
 Pricing and products are certainly very different.
 Thus, while they’re both owned by the same company, I’m going to treat them as different companies.